chinmaynehate/DFSpot-Deepfake-Recognition/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-PyTorch code for DeepFake-Spot, an ensemble of models to determine if the input video is real or fake.
-This study proposes an ensemble-based metric learning approach based on a siamese network architecture, in which four models are created starting from a base network to identify deepfakes.
-This technique has been tested against publicly available datasets such as Celeb-DF (v2), FaceForensics++ and DFDC.
+PyTorch code for DF-Spot, a model ensemble that determines if an input video/image is real or fraudulent.
+To identify deepfakes, this study proposes an ensemble-based metric learning technique based on a siamese network architecture, in which four models are built beginning from a base network.
+This method has been validated using publicly available datasets such as Celeb-DF (v2), FaceForensics++, and DFDC.

 <p align="right">(<a href="#top">back to top</a>)</p>